 Candidates may graduate with honors on the basis of their collegiate record at PNWCC.
-In order to graduate with honors, the student must earn at least 60 graded semester hours through PNWCC.
+To graduate with honors, the student must earn at least 60 graded semester hours through PNWCC.
 This includes transfer credits approved by PNWCC.
-Pass/fail courses do not meet residence requirements.

 3.80 - 4.0 GPA Summa cum laude

 3.6 - 3.79 GPA Magna cum laude

-3.43.59 GPA Cum laude
+3.4 - 3.59 GPA Cum laude